Democrats link Atlanta massacre to anti-Asian rhetoric during pandemic

 “My heart breaks to hear of the tragic events in Atlanta.
 I’m praying for the victims & their loved ones,” Kim wrote on Twitter.
 “While we wait to learn more, I stand with the AAPI community today & always as we witness more hate & attacks.
 This is not what we stand for.”

-Steel said the Atlanta case “only adds to a long list of recent, violent crimes against our Asian American and Pacific Islander community . . .
+Steel said the Atlanta case “only adds to a long list of recent, violent crimes against our Asian American and Pacific Islander community. . . .
 This has to stop.
 We have to do everything we can to put an end to hate and help our neighbors, especially as we work together to defeat the covid-19 pandemic.”

 Sen. Marco Rubio (R-Fla.) tweeted Wednesday that Asian Americans “have nothing to do with a repressive Communist Party or with a virus that originated 7000 miles away.”